 Want to help the Quito Dump Men’s Program continue to grow?
-Click here to donate.
+Donate here.

-ER has served people in Quito, Ecuador for 20 years.
+ER has served people in Quito, Ecuador for more than 20 years.
 We’ve seen first-hand that women and children often bear the brunt of poverty.
-That’s why we operate a child development center, after-school program and a women’s program through the Quito Dump Project.
-But what about the men?
+But we haven’t forgotten the men.

 By Pete Emery

 Although we focus on helping the most vulnerable in the Quito Dump community – women and children – that doesn’t mean we’ve given up on men.
 We know they care deeply for their families and want to be better leaders.
 We’re committed to helping them become better husbands, fathers and providers.